-Mohammed Shabbir Alam came to Australia in 2004 as an international student with a view to become an Australian.
+Mohammed Shabbir Alam came to Australia in 2004 as an international student with a view to complete his studies in Business & Management and also to become an Australian.
 While he was studying, he joined Red Cross and State Emergency Service (SES) as a volunteer.
 Since then he has shown a great deal of compassion and care towards the community and his newly adopted country Australia.
 In 2008 Mohammed became an Australian Citizen.

-Mohammed was recognised for his selfless devotion to the community and country in 2010 when he was one of the finalists out of four to be nominated for Victorian Young Australian of the Year award 2010.
-Mohammed is an inspiration to the young Australians and also to the Muslim population in Australia.
-As himself he is a Modern Muslim Australian who has devoted his life to serve and protect the welfare & security of his community and country.
+Mohammed is an inspiration to the young Australians and also to the migrants in Australia.
+He represents as a role model who was not borne here but has devoted his life to serve and protect the welfare & security of his community and country.
 He is passionate on what he does.
 He is respected by people who know him for his selfless act, courage, initiative, team work and compassion for humanity.
-Mohammed’s story has been published in various local and national newspapers and also can be found under goggle search and YouTube.

-Mohammed can be described as a volunteer, a humanitarian and a soldier.
-Though he was not born in Australia, he has accepted and adopted the culture and the people and also has devoted his life to serve Australia, for which he is proud.
+Mohammed can be described as a volunteer, a humanitarian, a Soldier and a law & enforcement officer.
+Though he was not born in Australia, he not only has accepted and adopted the culture and the people but also has devoted his life to serve Australia.